WebAssembly/component-model/design/mvp/Explainer.md

 and inline type expressions that the text format desugars into out-of-line type definitions.

-🪙 The `value` case of `externdesc` describes a runtime value that is imported or exported at instantiation time as described in the [value definitions](#value-definitions) section below.
+🪙 The `value` case of `externtype` describes a runtime value that is imported or exported at instantiation time as described in the [value definitions](#value-definitions) section below.

-The `type` case of `externdesc` describes an imported or exported type along with its "bound":
+The `type` case of `externtype` describes an imported or exported type along with its "bound":

 The `sub` bound declares that the imported/exported type is an *abstract type*